pegeler/REDCapRITS/README.md

 The normalized data can be retrieved by downloading repeating instruments individually then doing a little data munging or by writing a few custom parameters in a series of API calls (then doing more data munging), but this is a lot of extra steps that can make reproducible research more difficult.

-Therefore, I have made a programmatic solution to handle the problem in both SAS and R.
+REDCapRITS is a programmatic solution to handle the problem in both SAS and R.

 ### Illustration

-For example, consider this mocked-up data involving some information about a subset of cars in R's built-in `mtcars` dataset (1).
-Contained in the data is a repeating instrument, *sales*, which contains sales transaction data for some of those cars.
+For example, consider this mocked-up data exported from a REDCap project with repeating instruments.
+The data contains information on a subset of cars in R's built-in `mtcars` dataset [1].
+Within the table there is also a repeating instrument, *sales*, which has sales transaction data for some of those cars.

 | car_id|redcap_repeat_instrument |redcap_repeat_instance |make     |model       |mpg  |cyl |motor_trend_cars_complete |price    |color |customer |sale_complete |
 |------:|:------------------------|:----------------------|:--------|:-----------|:----|:---|:-------------------------|:--------|:-----|:--------|:-------------|